sitano/sitano.github.io/_posts/2020-05-17-deadlock-prevention.md

 the transactions that are also blocked but have dependencies on others that are also blocked could have more chances to be committed without a restart.

+Conclusion
+===

+Many concurrency control algorithms are subject to deadlocks situations.
+There are 2 approaches to avoid deadlocks: detection and prevention.
+There are different variants of those algorithms based on ordering or priorities.
+We have shown how various deadlock prevention algorithms work together with concurrency control algorithms in a graphical way, how deadlocks may appear in locking algorithms such as 2PL and how they can be resolved in real time.

 ## References